 NAC capitalises on Michael’s 40+ years of international business & relationships' building experience, the broad range of skills offered by NAC Editorial's Sue Anderson, Andrea Barton, Dr. Bella Ellwood-Clayton and multi-published author Lisa Heidke, blending Helen Winter's (Script Marketing Unit Head) and Dennis Fisher's (Head of F&A) eclectic skills.

 This formidable team brings considerable expertise to support NAC authors.

 His father a RAF Officer, Michael Cybulski enjoyed his early years as an Air Force brat on bases in Gibraltar, Ireland, Malta and Singapore, and all over the UK.

-His early career in London exposed him to international trade, an interest that continues to this day, his DMS Group supporting clients in some 70 countries (for whom research may be conducted in over 140 countries), and through interests in insurance, debt recovery and credit management consultancy.
+His early career in London exposed him to international trade, an interest that continues to this day, his DMS Group supporting clients in some 70 countries (for whom research may be conducted in over 140 countries), and through interests in insurance, debt recovery, business strategy and management consultancy.

 NAC’s genesis as a literary agency occurred in the most unlikely circumstance.

 On Western Australia’s Dunsborough Lakes Golf Course practice putting green late 2014 he was approached by an unpublished author.
 Aware of Michael’s 45 years international career the author proposed Michael might represent his work to publishers, and things went from there.